terrelsa13/MUMC/README.md

    - Older versions of python 3.x will likely work; but are not supported
    - Python 2.x or earlier are not supported and will not work
 * python-dateutil \***must** be installed\*
-* Emby/Jellyfin need to have permissions on Linux machines to delete media items (read from [this post](https://github.com/clara-j/media_cleaner/issues/2#issuecomment-547319398) down)
+* Emby/Jellyfin need to have OS level permissions on Linux machines to delete media items: [Read This Post](https://github.com/terrelsa13/MUMC/issues/28#issue-1293649223)

 # Delete Or Keep Priorities Of A Media Item